junland/junland/README.md

 ### Hi there 👋

-Greeting, I'm `junland`.
-Currently a working as a DevOps Engineer / Systems Engineer, focused in the embedded development industry.
-Outside of my work I spend my time here on Github sometimes to contribute to open source software.
+Greetings, I'm `junland`.
+Currently a working as a DevOps Engineer / Systems Engineer, focused in the embedded systems industry.
+Outside of my work I sometimes spend my time here on Github to contribute to open source software as well as create software.

 #### I’m currently working on...
 * Helping out with [Serpant OS](https://github.com/serpent-linux)